 The first step for enabling SAML within your SendSafely portal is to setup SendSafely as an app with your SAML Identification Provider (IDP).

-SendSafely is listed in the application catalogs for both Okta and OneLogin.
-To set up SSO using these two providers, simply find SendSafely within the application directory and then you will be guided through the setup process.
+SendSafely is listed in the application catalogs for Okta, OneLogin and Azure AD.
+To set up SSO using these providers, simply find SendSafely within the application directory and then you will be guided through the setup process.
 Once completed, proceed to step #2 below.

 Other SAML Providers